andreasfoulk/FS3/README.md

 this field and any others within the same dataset.

 ### Installation
 The plugin is available through the official QGIS plugin repository.
-The plugin repository's informational page for our plugin can be found here: https://plugins.qgis.org/plugins/FS3/
+The plugin repository's informational page for FS3 can be found here: https://plugins.qgis.org/plugins/FS3/

 ### Development Installation
 To install from source make sure pyrcc5 is installed then on a unix based machince from the root directory of this project run: